-Your landing page needs to clearly show who you are, what you do, and have a clickable call to action so customers can “learn more” or “join the mailing list” or whatever you want them to do.
+Your landing page needs to clearly show who you are, and what you do, and have a clickable call to action so customers can “learn more” or “join the mailing list” or whatever you want them to do.

 It’s also crucial that it’s easy to get from Point A to Point B on your site.
 If your potential customers get stuck on a page with no apparent way to get to the next page, they might close the tab.